Iain Duncan Smith: Return to the backbenches

-The same week as Michael Howard succeeding him, Duncan Smith's novel The Devil's Tune was released to negative critical reception.
+The same week as Michael Howard succeeded him, Duncan Smith's novel The Devil's Tune was released to negative critical reception.
 In November 2003, he was appointed by Howard to the Conservative Party's advisory council, along with John Major, William Hague and Kenneth Clarke.

 In 2004, Duncan Smith established the Centre for Social Justice, a centre-right think tank working with small charities with the aim of finding innovative policies for tackling poverty.
 On 7 December 2005, he was appointed Chairman of the Social Justice Policy Group, which was facilitated by the Centre for Social Justice.
 His deputy chair was Debbie Scott, the Chief Executive of the charity Tomorrow's People.
 The group released two major reports, Breakdown Britain and Breakthrough Britain.
-Breakdown Britain was a 300,000 word document that analysed what was going wrong in the areas of Economic Dependence and Unemployment, Family Breakdown, Addiction, Educational Failure, Indebtedness, and the Voluntary Sector.
+Breakdown Britain was a 300,000 word document that analysed what was going wrong in the areas of economic dependence and unemployment, family breakdown, addiction, educational failure, indebtedness, and the voluntary sector.
 Breakthrough Britain recommended almost two hundred policy ideas using broadly the same themes.

-Duncan Smith was re-elected comfortably in Chingford and Woodford Green at the 2005 general election, almost doubling his majority.
+Duncan Smith was re-elected comfortably in Chingford and Woodford Green at the 2005 general election, almost doubling his majority, from 5,487 to 10,641.
 In September 2006, he was one of fourteen authors of a report concerning antisemitism in Britain.
-He was also one of the only early supporters of the Iraq surge policy.
+He was also one of the only early supporters of the Iraq troop surge policy in 2007.

 Secretary of State for Work and Pensions

 Following the 2010 general election, Duncan Smith was appointed by Prime Minister David Cameron as Secretary of State for Work and Pensions in the Cameron–Clegg coalition.
 Under his leadership, the Department for Work and Pensions (DWP) rolled out Universal Credit and a new Work Programme, as well as implemented a real terms cut in benefits.
-He also looked at "how to make it harder for sick and disabled people to claim benefits" by giving DWP staff more powers to conduct benefit eligibility tests and to strip benefits from claimants with serious but time-limited health conditions, but he was advised it would be illegal to introduce legislation not requiring parliamentary approval.
-The DWP was criticised by The Trussell Trust, Oxfam and Justin Welby for "scandalous" and "unacceptable" rises in food poverty and people being forced to use food banks.
+He also looked at "how to make it harder for sick and disabled people to claim benefits" by giving DWP staff more powers to conduct benefit eligibility tests and to strip benefits from claimants with serious but time-limited health conditions.
+Duncan Smith was advised it would be illegal to introduce legislation not requiring parliamentary approval.
+The DWP was criticised by Oxfam and Justin Welby for rises in food poverty.
 Duncan Smith himself was criticised by the UK Statistics Authority and National Institute of Economic and Social Research for breaking the Code of Practice for Official Statistics.